preloader

 3. Validate your mocks

-Now it’s time to validate that mock publication of Avro messages is correct.
+Now it’s time to validate that the mock publication of Avro messages is correct.

 With Schema Registry

-When using the REGISTRY encoding options with a deployed Schema Registry, things are pretty simple as you can interact with registry either from GUI or CLI.
+When using the REGISTRY encoding options with a deployed Schema Registry, things are pretty simple, as you can interact with the registry either from the GUI or the CLI.
 Let’s check that Microcks has correctly published the schema for our sample topic.
 See below the results we have with our sample:

 [